SRT / VTT / ASS Subtitle Formats

 00:00:05,000 --> 00:00:08,000

-The weather is nice today, what do you think.
+The weather is nice today, don't you think?

 Detailed Explanation

 Subtitle Number: Each subtitle block has a unique number, incrementing sequentially.
-The number starts from 1 and must be an integer.
+The numbering starts from 1 and must be an integer.

 - Example: